 - · Extensive analytics to manage performance in real-time

 - · A quick implementation time and return-on-investment (ROI)

-- · Integration with enterprise systems and 3rd party applications
+- · Integration with enterprise resource planning platforms (ERPs) and 3rd party applications

 - · The ability to track and trace any shipment in real-time, anywhere in the supply chain